-Hexabits (also called Puzzibits)
+Puzzibits (also called Hexabits)

 In my experience, if you find that your child really hates these types of activities, you might want to have them evaluated for Early Intervention.
-It may be that the aversion stems from difficulty with hand strengh and dexterity.
+It may be that the aversion stems from difficulty with hand strength and dexterity.
 Catching issues early can help them succeed in school later.

 If you liked this article you may also want to read: